ArbitrumFoundation/governance/docs/security-council-manager.md

 ### Add member

 Can only be called by the Emergency Security Council.
-Can only be called if the there are less than 12 members in the Security Council because one has been removed.
+Can only be called if the there are less than 12 members in the Security Council because at least one has been removed.

 ### Replace member